 If you already own stock in a private or pre-IPO company

 Assuming you already exercised your stock options, the IPO is probably welcome news.
 However, keep in mind that there will be a lock-up period after the IPO that will prevent insiders (such as employees) from selling their shares.
 Companies going public with a direct listing bypass the lockup period, meaning employees can sell their stock options right away if they choose.

-A lock-up period can range from 90 to 180 days.
+A lockup period can range from 90 to 180 days.
 A stock price may also drop when the blackout period expires, as insiders sell shares to get the cash.
 More on developing a strategy for your shares later in the article.

 Unlike in the case of unvested options in a merger or acquisition, nothing will necessarily happen to your unvested options as a result of the IPO.
 The exception is that the IPO makes it easier to exercise and sell your shares.
 There is typically no change to your vesting schedule.
 Once your shares vest (assuming you are past the lock-up period) you can look at the market price of the stock vs the exercise (or strike) price of your options.
 This can help you determine if you want to exercise or not.
 Again, there are tax consequences so it is important to work with your advisor and CPA first.